Mycelium composite

 Fall 2025, start to finish.

-Mixed-methods, and honest about scope: a desk-research spine plus four primary engagements — a materials-library field visit and three practitioner interviews — read for where adoption stalls, not to measure attitudes.
+Mixed methods on a deliberately small scope: a desk-research spine plus four primary engagements (a materials-library field visit and three practitioner interviews), read for where adoption stalls, not to measure attitudes.

 Field visit · Donghia Healthy Materials Lab, Parsons School of Design · Oct 2025.